Increase speed of reindexing in Jira server

 プラットフォームについて: Server と Data Center のみ - この記事は、サーバーおよびデータセンター プラットフォームのアトラシアン製品にのみ適用されます。

 If you have a large JIRA instance (>300k issues) then Full reindex might take a couple of hours.
 Performance of reindex depends on many factors: CPU performance, Disk performance, DB performance.
-By default, JIRA runs only 10 threads to do Full reindex, so if you have a really good hardware, then it might be underutilized and you can reduce re-index time.
+By default, JIRA 7.x runs only 10 threads and Jira 8.x - 20 threads respectively to do a Full reindex , so if you have a really good hardware, then it might be underutilized and you can reduce re-index time.
 This is not applicable to background re-index as it's always single threaded.

 Goal is to review system resources and increase number of index threads until you reach saturation point.
 You shouldn't look at single factor only.
 Please note that Lucene disk writer is single threaded, so the goal to prepare just enough data for it.